Lisnoti/Lisnoti/README.md

 This repo contains the Lisnoti font files.

-Lisnoti is a proportional sans serif font derived from the [Noto sans serif fonts](https://fonts.google.com/noto/) and is intended for both general use and for writing computer code (including in a maths/science context).
+Lisnoti (/lɪzˈnəʊtiː/) is a proportional sans serif font derived from [Noto's sans serif fonts](https://fonts.google.com/noto/) and is intended for both general use and for writing computer code, including in a maths/science context.

 Lisnoti is available in regular, italic, bold and bold-italic variants in OpenType (`.ttf`) and web (`.woff` and `.woff2`) formats under the [SIL Open Font Licence (OFL)](https://openfontlicense.org/).